 History, Charm and Southern Hospitality

-Financial statements were presented to the Village Council on September 9, 2013.
-These unaudited financial statements are for the fiscal year ended June 30, 2014.
+Quarterly financial statements were presented to the Village Council on October 28, 2014.
+These statements were for the first quarter of the fiscal year ending September 30, 2014.

 To read the quarterly financial statements in their entirety, click here.

 is a charming, vibrant community which reflects our rich history and traditions, enhanced by a unique combination of cultural arts and recreational activities.

 Village of Pinehurst